 On the other hand, Rivian hopes to hit the “Patagonia” sweet spot by appealing to outdoorsy adventurers who want to shrink their carbon footprint while getting lost in nature.

-On their website, Rivian has even gone so far as to describe its driving range in terms of a round-trip journey from San Francisco to Yosemite.
+Rivian has even gone so far as to describe its driving range in terms of a round-trip journey from San Francisco to Yosemite.
 They want a piece of the weekend warrior market, and they want to appeal to families on the go.

 That’s a different demographic than the one the Jaguar Land Rover iPace or Tesla’s Model X and Y SUVs hope to win over.